 We use derivative instruments to hedge our exposure to cash flow variability from interest rate and commodity price risk.
 Derivative instruments are recorded at fair value and included in our Consolidated Balance Sheets as assets or liabilities depending on the derivative position and the expected timing of settlement, unless they satisfy criteria for and we elect the normal purchases and sales exception.
 When we have the contractual right and intend to net settle, derivative assets and liabilities are reported on a net basis.

-Changes in the fair value of our derivative instruments are recorded in earnings, unless we elect to apply hedge accounting and meet specified criteria, including completing contemporaneous hedge documentation.
-We did not have any derivative instruments designated as cash flow hedges during the years ended December 31, 2018, 2017 and 2016.
+Changes in the fair value of our derivative instruments are recorded in earnings, unless we elect to apply hedge accounting and meet specified criteria.
+We did not have any derivative instruments designated as cash flow or fair value hedges during the years ended December 31, 2020, 2019 and 2018.
 See Note 8—Derivative Instruments for additional details about our derivative instruments.

 Concentration of Credit Risk

-Financial instruments that potentially subject us to a concentration of credit risk consist principally of cash and cash equivalents and restricted cash.
+Financial instruments that potentially subject us to a concentration of credit risk consist principally of cash and cash equivalents, restricted cash, derivative instruments and accounts receivable.
 We maintain cash balances at financial institutions, which may at times be in excess of federally insured levels.
 We have not incurred losses related to these balances to date.

 The use of derivative instruments exposes us to counterparty credit risk, or the risk that a counterparty will be unable to meet its commitments.
 Certain of our commodity derivative transactions are executed through over-the-counter contracts which are subject to nominal credit risk as these transactions are settled on a daily margin basis with investment grade financial institutions.
 Collateral deposited for such contracts is recorded within other current assets.
 Our interest rate derivative instruments are placed with investment grade financial institutions whom we believe are acceptable credit risks.
 We monitor counterparty creditworthiness on an ongoing basis; however, we cannot predict sudden changes in counterparties’ creditworthiness.
 In addition, even if such changes are not sudden, we may be limited in our ability to mitigate an increase in counterparty credit risk.
 Should one of these counterparties not perform, we may not realize the benefit of some of our derivative instruments.

-SPL has entered into fixed price SPAs with terms of at least 20 years with seven unaffiliated third parties.
+SPL has entered into fixed price long-term SPAs generally with terms of 20 years with eight third parties and has entered into agreements with Cheniere Marketing.
 SPL is dependent on the respective customers’ creditworthiness and their willingness to perform under their respective SPAs.
 See Note 17—Customer Concentration for additional details about our customer concentration.